Eglinton station

-Eglinton is a subway station on Line 1 Yonge–University of the Toronto subway.
+Eglinton is a Toronto subway station on Line 1 Yonge–University of the Toronto subway.
 Located on Eglinton Avenue, it is central to the Yonge–Eglinton neighbourhood in Midtown Toronto.
 Eglinton station is the seventh busiest station of the Toronto Transit Commission (TTC).

-Line 5 Eglinton will serve Eglinton station upon completion of the line, which is scheduled for 2023.
+Line 5 Eglinton will serve Eglinton station upon completion of the line.
 Eglinton will then become an interchange station for the two lines.

 Description

 Line 1 station

 The current station is on three levels, with entrances scattered throughout the street level in the surrounding area of Yonge Street and Eglinton Avenue.
 The concourse, fare gates and bus terminal as well as several shops are on the second level, and the Line 1 platform is on the lower level.

 Eglinton station is the only one of the original 1954 subway stations (Eglinton to Union on Line 1) to retain its original vitreous marble wall tiles.
 The other 1954 subway stations used similar wall tiles with variations in colour schemes, but at the other stations, the tiles were replaced because of deterioration.

 The Line 1 tracks approach the station from the south in an open cut before going underground at the Berwick Portal immediately before the station.
 Here the tracks divide sharply to go either side of the island platform.
 There is a crossover at this location, from when the station was the terminus of the line to reverse trains.
 North of the station, the line swings to the east, to run directly under Yonge Street in a bored tunnel.